 Skype for Business specific

-Exception - Survivability Branch Appliance (SBA) can be on the current version (based on Lync 2013)
+- Exception - Survivability Branch Appliance (SBA) can be on the current version (based on Lync 2013)

-Your SIP domain is added as a Federated domain in Office 365
+- Your SIP domain is added as a Federated domain in Office 365

 If your Skype for Business front-end servers use a proxy server for Internet access, the proxy server IP and Port number used must be entered in the configuration section of the web.config file for each front end.

 - C:\Program Files\Skype for Business Server 2015\Web Components\Web ticket\int\web.config

 - C:\Program Files\Skype for Business Server 2015\Web Components\Web ticket\ext\web.config

-<configuration> <system.net> <defaultProxy> <proxy proxyaddress="http://192.168.100.60:8080" bypassonlocal="true" /> </defaultProxy> </system.net> </system.identityModel.services>
+<configuration> <system.net> <defaultProxy> <proxy proxyaddress="https://192.168.100.60:8080" bypassonlocal="true" /> </defaultProxy> </system.net> </configuration>

 Be sure to subscribe to the RSS feed for Office 365 URLs and IP address ranges to stay current with the latest listings of required URLs.

 - You're using either Exchange server 2013 CU19 and up, Exchange server 2016 CU8 and up, or Exchange Server 2019 CU1 and up.